Bi-AQUA: Bilateral Control-Based Imitation Learning for Underwater Robot Arms via Lighting-Aware Action Chunking with Transformers: Experiments

-All model variants share the same Bi-ACT-style visuomotor backbone; the ablations in Table~\ref{tab:ablation} differ only in the presence or absence of three lighting-aware components.
-Concretely, the architecture is controlled by three binary switches: \begin{enumerate*}[label=(\alph*)] \item a \emph{Lighting Encoder} that produces a 64-D lighting embedding, \item FiLM modulation applied to the visual backbone, and \item a \emph{lighting token} added to the transformer encoder input. \end{enumerate*} Table~\ref{tab:ablation} summarizes which of these components is enabled for each variant.
+All variants share the same Bi-ACT-style visuomotor backbone and differ only in three lighting-aware components: (i) a 64-D Lighting Encoder, (ii) FiLM modulation in the visual backbone, and (iii) a lighting token added to the transformer encoder input.
+Baseline and ablation comparisons are conducted on Pick-and-Place to isolate the effect of explicit lighting modeling, while Drawer Closing and Peg Extraction are used to evaluate task generality for Bi-AQUA.